 What has been absent for me is the patient voice.
 And if I’m being honest with myself and with you, I am not sure that we will see any measured change to include more patients as speakers going forward.
 If we couldn't include more patients in a meaningful way virtually, I am tempering my expectations for a return to in-person.

 But ever the optimist that the world can change, I'll share some thoughts intended to steer us in the right direction when it comes to including patients as conference speakers.
 NOTE: What I am not talking about here is the precautions and considerations we need to make for patients given our new lives living in a COVID world.
 With changing guidelines, I can't tell you what needs to happen there.
 If you know how to predict the future, please let me know :)

 So for anyone listening, let me break down both what I want to see as well as what I have actually been seeing.

 If you have the word "patient" in your conference session title, you better have a patient on that panel.
 As a reminder, saying "we are all patients'' doesn't cut it.
 What I want to see is someone who is there to purposely represent the patient perspective.

 But don't stop there!
 I feel the need to say explicitly that just because "patient" may not be in the title means you're off the hook.
 I can think of few instances in healthcare—access, investments, technology, payment models, infrastructure, you name it!—that don't affect patients.
 So ask them, have them part of the conversation!

 I’m a broken record on this topic.
-Yes, and some are starting to include more patients, but they can fall prey to the next point.
+Yes, some conferences are starting to include more patients, but they can fall prey to the next point.

 As we open back up and there is a return to in-person, that means organizers need to think about having patient speakers travel there.
 At Savvy, we are already getting these requests and hear the same thing, "we want local patients.”